 Case for Inflation: Supply Shocks

 There’s already evidence that disruptions to supply chains are pushing prices of certain goods up, as shortages arise in key sectors including semiconductors, shipping costs spike and energy prices rise.
 Governments have also pressured businesses to bring home manufacturing of strategic goods (masks, medicine, computer chips) even when that makes them more expensive.
-“Trade, tech and titans” — cheap imports, technological advances and corporate giants with the power to suppress wages — have driven disinflationary trends in recent decades.
+Disinflationary trends in recent decades have been driven by “trade, tech and titans” — cheap imports, technological advances and corporate giants with the power to suppress wages.
 But the same trio also gets blamed for a widening gap between rich and poor and faces political scrutiny that could drastically change inflation dynamics.

 Case Against: Spare Capacity

 The fight against Covid-19 has often been compared with an actual war, the kind of disaster that historically has triggered inflation.
 But there’s an important difference.
 Military conflicts wreck the supply side of the economy, like factories and railway lines, leading to bottlenecks and shortages that push prices up.
 The coronavirus has left those facilities intact -- even if they’re not all being used right now.
 In a pandemic, it’s demand that takes the main hit, says Alicia Garcia Herrero, chief Asia Pacific economist with Natixis SA.
 “Capital is not destroyed or depleted, so it is much easier to end up with excess capacity,” she said.

 - Former New York Fed President Bill Dudley details the reasons to worry about inflation, including some new ones, in a Bloomberg Opinion article.

 - Biden’s stimulus is no inflation game changer for an economy with enormous slack, according to Bloomberg Economics.